Chancroid: causes, risk factors, symptoms, diagnosis, treatment, and prevention.

 It is a bacterial infection that causes open sores around the genitals of men and women.
-It is a type of venereal disease (transmitted through sexual contact), which manifests itself especially in developing countries, particularly in the Global South.
+It is a type of venereal disease (transmitted through sexual contact), especially in developing countries, particularly in the Global South.

 What causes chancroid?

 The bacterium Haemophilus Ducreyi produces chancroid, which attacks the tissue with an open sore (sometimes known as the chancre or ulcer) on or near the external reproductive organs of men and women.
 The ulcer bleeds or produces a contagious fluid that can spread bacteria during oral, anal, or vaginal sex.
 It can also be spread by skin-to-skin contact with an infected person.